-The casual listener wants to hear his or her tunes at work, at the gym or maybe while taking a run.
+The casual listener wants to hear his or her tunes at work, at the gym, or maybe while taking a run.
 The stage performer needs rugged construction to last show after show.
 The audiophile requires smooth, accurate sound reproduction and usually enjoys listening in comfortable surroundings.
 The requirements designate that the final cable design is very different in each example.
 Designing a cable that meets all of these requirements is more than just a challenge from a functionality perspective, it is also a challenge from a cost perspective.
 The purpose of this article is to show that like shoes, people can benefit from more than one type of audio cable.

 The Active Lifestyle